On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes

-The following lemma gives a concentration inequality between $\widetilde{\Omega}_{n,B}$ and $\Omega_{n}$. \begin{lemma} Let $\{y_{j,t}\}$ be a panel time series with recursion (\ref{eq:panel}) where AR coefficients satisfy the SCM in (\ref{eq:rho.model}).
-Suppose that Assumption \ref{assumption:est} holds.
-Let $\Omega_{n}$ be the true precision matrix and $\widetilde{\Omega}_{n,B}$ is an estimator as defined in (\ref{eq:omega}).
-Then, for all $\tau>0$, there exist a constant $C_\tau>0$ such that
+Note that the Gaussian innovations satisfy the above assumption.
+The following theorem gives a concentration result between $\widetilde{\Omega}_{n,B}$ and $\Omega_{n}$.

+\begin{theorem} Let $\{y_{j,t,n}\}$ be a sequence of panel time series with recursion (\ref{eq:panel}), where the common AR coefficients follow the form in (\ref{eq:rho.model}).
+Additionally, assume Assumption \ref{assumption:est} holds.
+Then, for all $\tau \in (0,\infty)$, there exists a constant $C_\tau \in (0,\infty)$ such that